Etto48/Etto48/README.md

 # ✨ Hello there!

-  🎓 BS in computer engineering at [University of Pisa](https://www.unipi.it/)
+  🎓 BS in Computer Engineering at [University of Pisa](https://www.unipi.it/)

-  🎓 Currently studying Artificial Intelligence and Data Engineering at [University of Pisa](https://www.unipi.it/)
+  🎓 Currently studying for the Artificial Intelligence and Data Engineering MD at [University of Pisa](https://www.unipi.it/)

   🔎 Researching in deep learning for affective computing and audio processing